-National Prep Basketball All American ’68.
-All-CIF Tournament First Team 1968.
-Captain of CHS undefeated National Championship Basketball Team ’68, 32-0.
+Dr. Michael Hopwood has served as Student Body President and President of the Compton Unified School District Board of Trustees.
+Member Board of Directors of the Associated Pomona Teachers and the California Teachers Association State Council.
+A graduate of the Association of California School Administrators Principal Academy.
+Awarded Senior Associate by the California School Leadership Academy (2004).
+Appointed to the Los Angeles Unified School District Human Relations Council in January of 2007, serving as the council’s only African-American male member in the second largest school district in the nation.
+Dr. Hopwood held the leadership positions of Administrator Employee Relations Investigations Unit and Administrator of Operations Education Intensive Support and Innovation Center, one of only five such positions in LAUSD before retiring in 2013.
+Captain of the 1968 (32-0) State and National Championship Basketball Team (Sporting News) as senior which began the record for the most victories without a loss in California Interscholastic Federation Basketball history at 66-0.
+A record that has stood for 50 years.
 Listed among ESPN’s FAB 50 All-Time Winningest #1 Prep Basketball Teams in America.
-All Coast League First Team Basketball ’66,’67 & ‘68.
-All (CIF) First Team Basketball in ’68 & ‘69.
-Selected as the Most Valuable Player of the CIF Tournament ’68.
-Played 4 years at Arizona State University, 2 years for Athletes in Action before opting to play 5 years Professional Basketball in Europe averaging 27pg, and once scoring 55 points in a playoff game vs. Racing Club De Paris .
-Named to the first ever European Converse All-Star Team.
-Dr. Hopwood has served as President of the Compton Unified School District Board of Trustees, Member Board of Directors of the Associated Pomona Teachers, member of the California Teachers Association State Council.
-A graduate of the Association of California School Administrators Principal Academy, he was Awarded Senior Associate by the California School Leadership Academy (2004).
-Appointed to the Los Angeles Unified School District Human Relations Council in January of 2007 and served as the council’s only African-American male member in the second largest school district in the nation.
-He held the leadership positions of Administrator Employee Relations Investigations Unit and Administrator of Operations Education Intensive Support and Innovation Center, one of only four such positions in LAUSD before retiring in 2013.
+Most Valuable Player of the 1968 CIF SS State Championships.
+1st team All-League three times, All State and All-American Honors as a senior.
 Compton Senior High School, class of 1968.

 Played Varsity Basketball at Compton High where he was the star of the team, All-Conference three consecutive years and then went on to attend Texas Southern University.
 In 1957 he was drafted in Round 8 by the NBA Philadelphia Warriors (now the Golden State Warriors).
 The following year in 1958, he was named the league’s Rookie of the Year — the second African American ever to win the award and becoming the lowest overall draft pick ever to win the award, a record he still holds.
 In 1959 he played in the NBA All-Star Game.
 Later in his career he played for the St. Louis Hawks, Chicago Zephyrs and 1966 NBA Champion Boston Celtics.
 Woody also played with the legendary Harlem Globetrotters from 1955 thru 1957.
 Compton Senior High School, class of 1952.